Origin of Roselle

 How to Open/Cut:

 Roselles sold outside of countries in which they’re produced are generally sold in their dried form.
-Drying requires heating at a temperature no hotter than sun-drying.
-For this, many businesses use solar heaters that provide adequate ventilation and limit excess exposure to heat, dust, insects, birds and rodents.
-If drying, use a dehydrator.
+Drying requires heating at sun-drying temperature.
+For this process, many businesses use solar heaters that provide adequate ventilation and limit excess exposure to heat, dust, insects, birds and rodents.
+If drying fresh fruits, use a dehydrator.

 Keep dried fruits in a glass jar out of direct sunlight and in a cool spot in the kitchen.
 Refrigeration isn’t necessary.